smoluks/cocopa/README.md

 # cocopa - Compiler Command Parser
-A parser to extract include directories, defines, arguments from compiler command line invocations and can extract the compiler's built-in configuration.
+A parser to extract include directories, defines, arguments from a compiler's command line invocation and its built-in configuration.

 &nbsp;&nbsp;&nbsp;&nbsp;**This is work in progress as long you read this message -- be prepared for heavy API changes**